facebookresearch/DrQA/README.md

 _Setting up DrQA is easy!_

-DrQA requires Python 3.5 or higher.
+DrQA requires Linux/OSX and Python 3.5 or higher.
 It also requires installing [PyTorch](http://pytorch.org/).
 Its other dependencies are listed in requirements.txt.
+CUDA is strongly recommended for speed, but not necessary.

 Run the following commands to clone the repository and install DrQA: